-All authorized signage used on our trains is listed in the On Board Signage Manual (WF 02-8318).
+All authorized signage used on our trains are listed in the Onboard Signage Manual (WF 02-8318).
 This manual has all non-permanent signage, its use and placement on board the train.

 2. Signage Handling

 When handling signs on board trains: